CBB752Spring2016/Dihedral_Angle_Calc/README.md

 ## Note:
 This tool is part of a set of bioinformatic and biological structure tools created for CBB752 at Yale University in the Spring 2016.
 The website containing links to the set of tools can be found at: https://github.com/CBB752Spring2016/CBB752Spring2016.github.io

-# The python tool is named dihedrals.py
 ## General

-dihedrals.py and takes 2 required inputs (input, inputids) and has one optional (output) The tool is called from the command line as exemplified below.
+The tool is named dihedrals.py.
+It takes 2 required inputs (input, inputids) and has one optional (output) The tool is called from the command line as exemplified below.
 It takes in a pdb file and a text file containing sets of 4 atom ids which define the dihedral angle in the pdb file.
 Sample files (sample-input.pdb and sample-ids.txt) are included in the repository.
 The corresponding output is given in sample-output.txt.